fabricejumel/gitexamples_workflowgit/README.md

 # gitexamples_workflowgit (generate by ChatGPT 3.5)

-Certainly!
 The goal of the revised workflow is to establish a simplified branching model for a project, where features are developed on separate branches, integrated into a development branch (`develop`), and eventually released to a master branch (`master`).
 Here are the key goals:

 1. **Initialize a Project:**
    - Set up a new project with a README file and an initial commit.